adrido/minetest-mapper-cpp/doc/manual.rst

 	#default:water_source	78 132 212 0
 	#default:water_flowing	78 132 212 0

+	# A different, more efficient, alternative may be to flag the
+	# nodes as 'ignore-type' nodes.
+Minetest will not complain either.
+	#default:water_source	78 132 212 225 ignore
+	#default:water_flowing	78 132 212 225 ignore

 Colors Files Search Locations
 -----------------------------

     When minetestmapper needs a colors file (colors.txt, heightmap-nodes.txt and heightmap-colors.txt), it will search for it in a few predefined locations, which depend on the system it was built for, and the way minetestmapper was built.
-    In general, the following locations can be searched (ordered from most preferred to least preferred):
+    In general, the locations specified below can be searched (ordered from most preferred to least preferred):

-    In order to find out exactly where a specific copy of minetestmapper did look for its files, use the option ``--verbose-search-colors=2``,
+    In order to find out exactly where a specific copy of minetestmapper did look for its files, use the option ``--verbose-search-colors=2``.

     * The file specified on the command line.
-If a colors file of the appropriate type was specified on the command-line, that file is used and no further locations are searched, even if it does not exist, or cannot be found.
+If a colors file of the appropriate type was specified on the command-line, that file is used and no further locations are searched, even if the file does not exist, or cannot be found.

     * The directory of the world being mapped